kylelin47/linear-regression/README.md

  [Wm]]
 Results:  correct/total
 Accuracy: n%

+> regress.py TRAINING_SET TESTING_SET --verbose
+Category 1: correct/total, %
+Category 2: correct/total, %
+.
+.
+.
+Category N: correct/total, %
+Results:  correct/total
+Accuracy: n%
 ```
 ## Data Format
 Comma separated numbers, with category being the first number.
 For example, with 3 categories,
 you can represent each category as 1, 2, or 3.
 Each entry should be on a new line.

 Category must be an integer.
+Categories should be in sequence, though it does not have to start
+from 1.

 The following data